iamrahul-9/swc-group2/SoftCon2020_Assignment_1/ANSWERS.md

  * This method performs an "unsuccessful" binary search (it doesn't return when encountering an exact match).
  * Instead it continues searching in the left half (which includes the exact match) until only one element is left.
  *
- * If the dictionary doesn't contain a word "left" of the given prefix, this method returns an invalid index, though.
+ * If the dictionary doesn't contain the word "left" of the given prefix, this method returns an invalid index, though.
  *
  * @param begin Index of first element (inclusive)
  * @param end Index of last element (exclusive)